 There are so many questions after being injured in a truck accident – how will I pay for my medical bills?
 How much will it take to repair or replace my vehicle?
 Will I have to be involved in a drawn-out court battle to receive compensation?

+Do you have to go to court after a truck accident?
 If you are asking these questions, we have good news.
 You will not necessarily have to face a courtroom lawsuit to collect the compensation owed to you following a truck accident.
 In the rare instance that you do, you have Regan Zambri Long on your side.

 Only about five percent of personal injury cases end up in court.
 Negotiated settlements can help the victim avoid the stress of a trial and allow them to get back to normal more quickly.
 At Regan Zambri Long, our personal injury lawyers have deep knowledge of Maryland, Virginia, and Washington DC trucking laws and insurance policies.
 Our experienced partners have been practicing for over 30 years and have recovered millions for our clients, including a $15.2 million settlement for the family of a victim of a dump truck accident.